Strong, Sarah M.

 - Asian Studies

 Sarah M. Strong is Professor of Japanese Language and Literature and a member of the Bates Asian Studies faculty.
-She serves on the executive board of the Associated Kyoto Program and is literature editor for the Journal of Japanese Language and Literature.
-She is also a research associate at the Reischaurer Institute at Harvard University.
+She is currently entering her planned retirement from teaching and will transition to emeritus status in the summer of 2015.
+She has served on the board of the Associated Kyoto Program and is also a research associate at the Reischaurer Institute at Harvard University.
 She holds an M.A. and Ph.D. in Japanese Literature from the University of Chicago and a B.A. in History from Oberlin College.

-S. Strong’s teaching includes a broadly based survey course on Japanese literature and society together with more focused courses on topics in premodern and modern Japanese literature including, haiku poetry, women writers, and the fantastic.
-She regularly offers courses in the Japanese language program.
-She also teaches courses on literature and the environment .
-She has co-directed two fall-semester programs to Tokyo.
+Strong’s teaching has included a broadly based survey course on Japanese literature and society together with more focused courses on topics in premodern and modern Japanese literature including, haiku poetry, women writers, and the fantastic.
+She regularly offered courses in the Japanese language program, as well as on literature and the environment.
+She co-directed four fall-semester programs to Japan.